Welcome to WSU Snohomish County Extension Beach Watchers!

 Teachers and Educators

 Each year, Beach Watchers offer classroom and field trip support to approximately 40 classes so students can learn about tides, beach rocks, intertidal life and so much more!
 There is limited space.
-The 2014 flyer and application will be available in December 2013.
+The 2014 flyer and application forms are now available.
 All applications are due on April 15, 2014.

 First Ever Art Contest Has Ended!